-How Place2Be helps pupils
+How Place2Be helps students

 Place2Be also works with children and young people individually and in small groups, offering regular time-tabled support for those who will benefit most, working closely with parents and school staff.
 Referrals for this support will be via the Student Hub team, please get in contact if you think one of your students require therapeutic support.